WICG/dbsc/DBSCE/Overview.md

       - The allowance for long lived _binding statement_ is possible with _private local key helpers_ where the IDP can use other means to establish fresh proof of posession of the device.
 This is covered in detail in [later sections](#idp-calls-private-local-key-helper).
       - `nonce` also helps prevent the clock skew between servers where IDP and Attestation servers are from different vendors.
 Since the `nonce`  sent by the IDP is embedded in the _binding statement_, the IDP will be able to validate `nonce` to ensure the _binding statement_ is issued recently.
       - `nonce` is generated by the IdP/RP as a part of the request, is a random number that MUST be unique, MUST be time sensitive and MUST be verifiable by the issuer.
    - The `Sec-Session-HelperIdList` header contains an _ordered list_ of helper IDs that the browser can use to generate the key.
-The browser typically prefers the first available and enabled `HelperId` from the list.
+The browser must prefer the first available and enabled `HelperId` from the list.
 The browser will then call the Local Key Helper with the `HelperId` to generate the key.

 1. **Key and Binding Statement Generation (steps 3-7):** The Local Key Helper generates the key and the binding statement.
 AIK refers to the `Attestation Key` described [above](#attestation-key).
 The binding statement is expected to contain the `nonce` sent by the IdP, the thumbprint of the public key, and any extra claims that the IdP wants to send.

    - Format of the Binding Statement: We expect the [_binding statement_](#binding-statement) will be a `string`, as we want to keep the format open to allow for platform-specific optimizations.
 However, the validation of the _binding statement_ is prescribed to include `nonce` and the thumbprint of the public key.
 The _binding statement_ is expected to be shortlived as covered in the previous section.
 More details on _binding statement_ can be found [here](#binding-statement).
-   - The [_attestation service_](#attestation-service) is also separate from the IDP
+   - The [_attestation service_](#attestation-service) is also separate from the IDP in this diagram.
    - The `extra claims` is a provision added for specific IdPs or Local Key Helper vendors to add any additional information to the _binding statement_.
 It is intentionally left undefined, and can be customized.

 1. **Sign In/Session Initiation (steps 8-9):** The _binding statement_, with the `KeyId` is expected to be returned to the IdP with a new header, `Sec-Session-Keys`.
-The IdP will [validate](#binding-statement) the signature on the _binding statement_, `nonce` and stores the thumbprint of the public key.
+The IdP [validates](#binding-statement) the signature on the _binding statement_, `nonce` and stores the thumbprint of the public key.
 Once the validation succeeds, the IdP will proceed with the sign-in ceremony (optionally generate auth tokens if the RP and IdP are separate, illustrated [below](#idp-is-rp-and-calls-public-local-key-helper), that embed the thumbprint of the public key).
 The `KeyId` is expected to be returned to the RP/IdP, and the IdP will use the `KeyId` to identify the key to be used for the session.

 1. **SignIn Succeeds with binding (steps 10-14)**: At this point, all DBSC(E) specific steps are completed.
 The server returns signed in content with a special header response to the browser: `Sec-Session-Registration` indicated the session is expected to be DBSC compliant.
 All steps further are as per the original DBSC proposal with two caveats: The _local key helper_ is called for JWT generation and the additional params introduced for DBSC(E) customization can be optionally added.